Sándor Kiss (footballer)

-Sándor Kiss (born 2 November 1956) is a Hungarian former footballer and manager who played as a forward and made two appearances for the Hungary national team.
+Sándor Kiss (/hu/, born 2 November 1956) is a Hungarian former footballer and manager who played as a forward and made two appearances for the Hungary national team.

 Career

 Kiss made his international debut for Hungary on 22 September 1982 in a friendly match against Turkey, in which he scored the fourth goal of the 5–0 home win.
 He made his second and final appearance on 26 October 1983 in a UEFA Euro 1984 qualifying match against Denmark, scoring the only goal in the 1–0 home win.

 After retiring from his playing career, he became a manager.